abpio/abp-commercial-docs/en/startup-templates/application/deployment-docker-compose.md

   }
 ```

 [This configuration is used to get the environment variables from a remote service](https://docs.abp.io/en/abp/latest/UI/Angular/Environment#remoteenvironment).
-This configuration is used to **override environment variables without rebuilding the image.** The url `/getEnvConfig` is defined in the `nginx.conf` file:
+This configuration is used to **override environment variables without rebuilding the image.** The URL `/getEnvConfig` is defined in the `nginx.conf` file:

 ```nginx
 server {